doctalk-india/handbook/Hiring Documents/Interview Process.md

     * “What is an example of that?”
     * “How did you do that?”
     * “How did that feel?”
-* Fly them in for an in person 1 day coding sesh.
+* Fly them in for an in person 1 day coding session.

 ### Point People
 * Design (Chaitu)